-Team members are expected to conduct themselves in a professional manner and respect local laws, customs and PIN’s and SI’s policies, procedures, and values at all times and in all in-country venues.
+- Team members are expected to conduct themselves in a professional manner and respect local laws, customs and PIN's/SI’s policies, procedures, and values at all times and in all in-country venues.

-- Salary as per PIN salary scale (subsistence allowance of 1 200 EUR is already included): 3 300 EUR.
+- Salary as per PIN salary scale (subsistence allowance of 1 350 EUR and hardship allowance of 400 EUR is already included): 4050 EUR

-- Accommodation in PIN’s guesthouse on LEARN’s expenses
+- Accommodation in SI’s guesthouse on LEARN’s expenses

 - Reimbursement of travel expenses with travel to the country of residence (or other selected country) once per every 6 months of completed work;

 - Regional flights twice per year.
 The international staff has PIN’s support in leaving the base after every 3 months.

 - Reimbursement of the costs of visas and vaccinations; assistance with visa application procedure;